Home | Contact NUI

 Dr T K Whitaker, Chancellor of NUI 1976 - 1996

-NUI Scholarship and Prize in Education
+NUI Prize in Education

-NUI offers a Scholarship (€2,000) and Prize (€1,000) in Education to the top two students from the programmes leading to the Degree of Professional Masters of Education or an Máistir Gairmiúil san Oideachas.
-These programmes are offered in UCD, UCC, NUI Galway, Maynooth University and NCAD, including the PME Art & Design programme offered jointly by MTU Crawford College of Art and Design and UCC.
+The NUI Prize in Education is offered to the students achieving the highest marks from the programmes leading to the Degree of Professional Masters of Education or an Máistir Gairmiúil san Oideachas in UCD, UCC, University of Galway, Maynooth University and NCAD.
+Each Prize is valued at €500.

 NUI Art and Design Prize